Astronomy & Astrophysics: Origins

 Starting in 1963, conversations between astronomers from European countries assessed the need for a common astronomical journal.
 On 8 April 1968, leading astronomers from Belgium, Denmark, France, Germany, the Netherlands, and Scandinavian countries met in Leiden University to prepare a possible merging of some of the principal existing journals.
 It was proposed that the new journal be called Astronomy and Astrophysics, A European Journal.

-The main policy-making body of the new journal was to be the “Board of Directors”, consisting of senior astronomers or government representatives of the sponsoring countries.
-This Board is responsible for the scientific and editorial aspects of the journal.
+The main policy-making body of the new journal was to be the "Board of Directors", consisting of senior astronomers or government representatives of the sponsoring countries.
+The board appoints the editors-in chief, who are responsible for the scientific contents of the journal.
 The European Southern Observatory was chosen as an additional body that acts on behalf of the board and handles the administrative, financial, and legal matters of the journal.

 A second meeting held in July 1968 in Brussels cemented the agreement discussed in Leiden.
 Each nation established an annual monetary contribution and appointed its delegates for the board of directors.
 Also at this meeting, the first editors-in-chief were appointed: Stuart Pottasch and Jean-Louis Steinberg.

 The next meeting took place in Paris on 11 October 1968 and is officially regarded as the first meeting of the board of directors.
 At this meeting, the first chairman of the board, Adriaan Blaauw, was appointed, and the contract with the publisher Springer Science+Business Media was formalized.